alifuatyildirim/RoofStackTestCase/README.md

 3. Build and run the Docker containers: `docker-compose up -d`

 **MongoDB Cluster Setup:**
-- Use Docker-compose products for MongoDB settings:
+- Use docker-compose files for MongoDB settings:

 ### 🧪 Running Tests
 1. Ensure the project dependencies are installed: `dotnet restore`